White Eagle, Red Star

-White Eagle, Red Star: The Polish–Soviet War, 1919–20 is a 1972 book by Norman Davies covering the Polish–Soviet War.
+White Eagle, Red Star: The Polish–Soviet War, 1919–20 is a 1972 nonfiction book written by Norman Davies and covering the Polish–Soviet War.
 The monograph is Davies's first book.

 It is considered by many historians to be one of the best English-language books on the subject.
 A. J. P. Taylor, who wrote its foreword, also wrote: "Norman Davies's book is a permanent contribution to historical knowledge and international understanding."

 Editions

 The book had several editions and translations: